Tarmac and tiaras - the magic of the Monaco GP

 In a confined space, with cars doing 180mph no more than two metres away, the violence is overwhelming - the noise deafening even through noise-cancelling headphones, no chance of hearing the BBC commentary in your ears; the blast of air being forced aside so strongly it literally pushes you back.

 It's an experience unlike anything else, one not to be missed.
 But it's too uncomfortable to stay here long.
-So head down towards the Nouvelle Chicane, the bump in the braking zone that pitched Sergio Perez's Sauber into the wall last year now smoothed out.
+So head down towards the Nouvelle Chicane, the bump in the braking zone that pitched Sergio Perez's Sauber into the wall in 2011 now smoothed out.

 For the first 55 years of the Monaco Grand Prix, the chicane was a fast, testing left-right kink.
 But after one too many accidents, it was tightened in 1985.
 It's now clumsy and slow, the cars clattering and bouncing over the kerbs, wheels spinning on the exit as they head off down to Tabac, where Monaco at its best begins.